North Carolina vs. South Carolina: Odds, spread, over/under - September 2

 - The Tar Heels were favored by 2.5 points or more nine times last season, and covered the spread in two of those matchups.

-- South Carolina compiled a 7-5-1 record against the spread last season.
+- South Carolina put together a 7-5-1 record against the spread last season.

-- The Gamecocks were an underdog by 2.5 points or more eight times last year, and covered the spread in four of those games.
+- The Gamecocks were an underdog by 2.5 points or more eight times last year, and covered the spread in four of those matchups.

 North Carolina & South Carolina 2023 Futures Odds